init4tech/signet-orders/README.md

 ### Missing Components
 In production, a Filler will need to:

+- Add **scaffolding** around the the Filler logic to run on a perpetual basis.
 - Implement custom **business logic** to determine which Orders to fill.
 - Potentially extend the example logic with **advanced strategies**, such as performing swaps to source liquidity between fills.